-WHAT IS SJOGREN'S?
+WHAT IS SJOGREN'S (SHOW-GRINS)?

-Every clinician should know these basics -
+Every clinician should know that

 Sjogren’s is common, serious, and always systemic.

 Sjogren's Is Not “Sicca Syndrome” Or A Sicca-Limited Disease.